mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have a situation where trying to draw keeps bringing up the
-pop-up palette on windows, then the problem might be flicks.
+pop-up palette on Windows, then the problem might be flicks.
 These are a
-type of gesture, a bit of windows functionality that allows you to make
+type of gesture, a bit of Windows functionality that allows you to make
 a motion to serve as a keyboard shortcut.
 Windows automatically turns
 these on when you install tablet drivers, because the people who made
-this part of windows forgot that people also draw with computers.
+this part of Windows forgot that people also draw with computers.
 So you
-will need to turn it off in the windows flicks configuration.
+will need to turn it off in the Windows flicks configuration.

 Wacom Double Click Sensitivity (Straight starts of lines)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~